AhmedTayel/flask-app/README.md

 If running `pipenv shell` starts to create a new environment, you'll need to run `pipenv update` for the application to work.

 ![demo](/demo.gif)

+The feature to sign in is not functional, there is no User model, some delays were added to imitate the experience of signing in.